prometheus-operator/prometheus-operator/README.md

 * **[`ServiceMonitor`](./Documentation/service-monitor.md)**, which declaratively specifies how groups of services should be monitored.
 The Operator automatically generates Prometheus scrape configuration based on the definition.

+* **[`Alertmanager`](./Documentation/alertmanager.md)**, which defines a desired Alertmanager deployment.
+  The Operator ensures at all times that a deployment matching the resource definition is running.

 ## Installation